BUT NO AUTOGRAPHS

 All six Forest Lawn memorial parks are chock-full of celebrities.
 Unlike Hollywood Forever, though, Forest Lawn does not cater to tourists.
 Although the grounds are open to visitors, there are no management-provided guides to help sightseers find notable graves.
 In Glendale, these include the burial sites of authors Louis L'Amour, Theodore Dreiser, and L. Frank Baum (of "Wonderful Wizard of Oz" fame), as well as Walt Disney, Clark Gable, W.C.
 Fields, Lon Chaney, Sammy Davis Jr., Dorothy Dandridge, and Michael Jackson.
 Forest Lawn Glendale also features a museum, an art gallery, and the "Wee Kirk o' the Heather" wedding chapel, where former movie star and future president Ronald Reagan married his first wife, Jane Wyman, in 1940.

 This is the final resting place for stars of stage, screen, and song ranging from Liberace and Ronnie James Dio to Bette Davis and Telly Savalas ("Kojak").
 The mother-daughter duo of Debbie Reynolds and Carrie Fisher are also there.
 The pair died within a day of each other and were buried side by side.
 In addition to celebrity graves, Forest Lawn Hollywood Hills features tourist attractions including the "Court of Liberty," honoring America's colonial history, and the Plaza of Mesoamerican Heritage, which showcases handmade replicas of artifacts from the Mayans, Aztecs, Olmecs, Toltecs, and other pre-Columbian Mexican civilizations.

 One of the first celebrities interred in this Catholic cemetery was "Dracula" star Bela Lugosi, who was famously buried here in his iconic vampire cape.
 Five spaces to Lugosi's right is the resting place of crooner Bing Crosby.
 Other neighbors in the park include Rita Hayworth, Lawrence Welk, John Candy, Ricardo Montalbán, and Chris Penn, the younger brother of Oscar-winner Sean Penn.

 This Jewish cemetery's most iconic landmark is probably the 75-foot-tall white stone monument to Al Jolson.
 Other entertainers buried here include Leonard Nimoy, Michael Landon, and Moe Howard of the Three Stooges.
 Most of the park's celebrity graves are found in the two-story mausoleum behind Jolson's tomb.

 Located on the banks of the Potomac River directly across from Washington, D.C., America's national cemetery was formerly the home and grounds of Confederate Gen. Robert E. Lee.
 Arlington became a burial ground for Civil War dead starting in 1864.
-Today it holds notable American military or governmental figures including presidents John F. Kennedy and William Howard Taft, civil rights activist (and World War II veteran) Medgar Evers; Sen. John Glenn, first American to orbit the Earth; Apollo 1 astronauts Gus Grissom and Roger Chaffee, and the "unidentified, commingled, partial remains" of all seven astronauts from the space shuttle Challenger.
+Today it holds notable American military or governmental figures including presidents John F. Kennedy and William Howard Taft; civil rights activist (and World War II veteran) Medgar Evers; Sen. John Glenn, first American to orbit the Earth; Apollo 1 astronauts Gus Grissom and Roger Chaffee; and the "unidentified, commingled, partial remains" of all seven astronauts from the space shuttle Challenger.

 This ancient (by American standards) burial ground about 30 miles from New York City holds the remains of Revolutionary War veterans, major industrialists such as Andrew Carnegie and Walter Chrysler, and early American author Washington Irving, whose story "The Legend of Sleepy Hollow" made this small town and its fearsome Headless Horseman famous throughout the world.
 Visitors to are welcome to take self-guided daylight tours with free maps available at the cemetery office.

 A rural cemetery when it was founded in 1838, Green-Wood's history stretches back even further: In 1776, Gen. George Washington and the Continental Army fought the Battle of Long Island on this site.
 Green-Wood is an active cemetery, in addition to hosting a series of historic tours and cultural events.
-Its "permanent residents" include famous 19th- and 20th-century Americans including actor Frank Morgan (Hollywood's original Wizard of Oz), artist Louis Comfort Tiffany, abolitionist Henry Ward Beecher, and sewing machine inventor Elias Howe, and famed composer and conductor Leonard Bernstein.
+Its "permanent residents" include famous 19th- and 20th-century Americans including actor Frank Morgan (Hollywood's original Wizard of Oz), artist Louis Comfort Tiffany, abolitionist Henry Ward Beecher, sewing machine inventor Elias Howe, and famed composer and conductor Leonard Bernstein.